Find broken links on web sites

 - Dependent of having a computer that can run downloaded software

 - Dependent of having the correct OS (unless the client is written in Java)

 Don't send me your money - I still have my day job and survived the 2008 financial crisis :-)

-If you feel that my work is useful to you, please donate money to causes I support.
+If you feel that my work is useful to you (maybe it helped with your job, maybe you were able to impress your boss?), please donate money to causes I support, or send me gifts.

-- Germans can make a tax deductible donation to the Dialog
+- in the UK: make a donation or subscribe to the Guardian.

-- Send me a T-Shirt of your city, university, employer in XL size.
+- or send me a T-Shirt of your city, university, employer in XL size.
 Take into consideration that I'll be wearing your T-Shirt at work.
 USPS "airmail letter post" is fast, reliable and unexpensive.